kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 QUIC packet headers are not used.

-For exchanging the Transport Parameters, a new frame called QSS_TRANSPORT_PARAMETERS frame is defined.
+For exchanging the Transport Parameters, a new frame called QS_TRANSPORT_PARAMETERS frame is defined.

 ## Properties of Underlying Transport {#transport-properties}

-QUIC Services for Streams is designed to work on top of transport layer protocols that provide the following capabilities:
+QUIC on Streams is designed to work on top of transport layer protocols that provide the following capabilities:

 In-order delivery of bytes in both direction: